danioxoli/FOSS4G_contributors/README.md

 #### How to run
 -  Download the Repository
+-  Open a termina and browse to the downloaded Repository folder
 -  run 'npm install'
 -  edit _bin/githubcontrib.js_ and insert your AUTH token (you can change the other preferences)
 -  edit _bin/getLocation.js_ and insert your AUTH token (you can change the other preferences)